Monica Simpson, Executive Director

 she/they

-Simran Singh Jain is a queer Desi activist and poet from Kennett Square, Pennsylvania, currently living in Durham, NC.
+Simran Singh Jain is an activist and poet living in Durham, NC.
 She graduated from Tulane University in New Orleans where she studied Political Science and Gender and Sexuality Studies and served as a sexual violence response team member and consent educator.
-Before joining Team SisterSong, she worked at the Center for Community Alternatives, an anti-incarceration non-profit based in Syracuse, NY, where she provided violence prevention education and after-school programming for youth in the city.
+Before joining Team SisterSong, she worked at the Center for Community Alternatives, an anti-incarceration non-profit based in Syracuse, NY, where she provided violence prevention education and after school programming for youth in the city.
 Today, Simran is the National Membership Coordinator with SisterSong and aims to expand and grow our Reproductive Justice community and network.
-Her journey with SisterSong began in 2019 as an intern through the Reproductive Rights Activist Service Corps, and she is a practicing abortion doula.
-Simran believes deeply in the power of art to grow movements and uses poetry as a tool for her activism.
-Her work has been published by The Academy of American Poets’, BigCityLit, Nine Mile Literary Magazine, The South Asian Sexual and Mental Health Alliance, and more.
+Her journey with SisterSong began in 2019 as an intern through the Reproductive Rights Activist Service Corps and she is a practicing abortion doula.
+Her poetry has been featured by the Academy of American Poets, BigCityLit, and more.

 she/her